acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-simple-addon.md

 ## Running It ##

-To run your program, navigate to the `translator` directory and type:
+To run your program, navigate to the `wikipanel` directory and type:

 <pre>
   cfx run